chahineNejm/NLP-CS/README.md

 Rather than treating this as three independent classification heads, we frame it as a single **sequence-to-sequence generation problem**.

-## 2. Approach: LoRA Fine-Tuning of Qwen3-0.6B
+## 2. Approach: LoRA Fine-Tuning

 We chose **Approach 2** (LoRA fine-tuning via TRL + PEFT) with `Qwen/Qwen3-0.6B` as the base model.
 Qwen3-0.6B is the smallest authorized model in the list and was selected to keep training tractable on modest hardware.
 We ran everything on **Google Colab's free tier (single T4 GPU, 16 GB VRAM, fp16)**.
 The small footprint also kept iteration cycles short (~10 min per training run).

+Note on scope: the report was originally written for Qwen3-0.6B (macro 80.77).
+After hyperparameter tuning (r=32, all-linear targets) I scaled to Qwen3-1.7B with the same LoRA recipe and obtained macro 87.60, which is the result reported in the headline table.
+Sections 2 and 3.1 retain the 0.6B configuration and 5-run analysis as the original ablation; Section 3.1's comparison table shows both models side by side.

 ### 2.1 Prompt Formatting and Chat Template